DevHawksUTM/Raylib-linux-template-1/README.md

 ## Compiling

 To compile the program: `make`
-...Then, to run the program: `./program`
+Then, to run the program: `./program`

 If you wish to compile & then immediately run your program: `make run`